frenkie/seehearparty-remote/README.md

 # version history

+### 2.1.0
+The service is deployed through [OpenShift.org](http://openshift.org) which has specific demands on the client's WebSocket connection port.
+A configuration is added to enable this.

 ### 2.0.0
 Version 2 introduces See Hear Party As A Service.
 It is now possible to create multiple party places on the web, on the fly, so you can have